 What qualifications can be assessed?

-Qualifications that are equivalent to an Australian certificate IV or higher can be assessed.
-In most cases, this means qualifications from universities that are recognised by the country of origin and higher level qualifications from technical colleges.
+Overseas qualifications that compare to an Australian certificate IV level or higher and have been issued by a recognised educational institution may be able to be assessed under the guidelines.
+In most cases, this means qualifications issued by universities that are recognised by the country of origin and higher level qualifications issued by recognised technical colleges.

 A small number of overseas qualifications gained by passing examinations with a professional body can be assessed.

 Certified copies of documents